Anti-Inflammatory Diet Plan →

 Jump to Recipe

-Made with fresh strawberries and topped with cream (or coconut cream), this Mini Strawberry Pavlova recipe is the perfect gluten free dessert for spring!
+Topped with fresh strawberries and whipped coconut cream, this Dairy-Free Pavlova is the perfect gluten-free dessert for spring!
 Make it ahead of time for celebrations, holidays, and more.
-Dairy-free option included.
+Dairy and gluten-free!

-Keeping up with Spring Produce month – strawberries!
-We’re adding this delicious fresh fruit to the mix in the form of mini Strawberry Pavlova(s).
 Typically made in Australia or New Zealand, pavlovas are a meringue-based dessert named after the famous Russian ballerina, Anna Pavlova.
 They’re made with a base of egg whites and caster sugar (ultra fine sugar).
-Known for its crisp crust with a light and fluffy inside, traditionally topped with fruit and whipped cream, this is the perfect dessert for every occasion and is naturally gluten-free! 🙌
+Known for its crisp crust with a light and fluffy inside, traditionally topped with fruit and whipped cream, this is the perfect dessert for every occasion and is naturally gluten-free!

 Overhead image of ingredients used to make pavlovas.